intel/intel-extension-for-pytorch/docs/tutorials/features/DDP.md

     # For single-node distributed training, local_rank is the same as global rank
     local_rank = dist.get_rank()
+    # Only set device for distributed training on GPU
     device = "xpu:{}".format(local_rank)
     model = Model().to(device)
     if dist.get_world_size() > 1: